Locations Contact

 Background media

 Our practice is about getting people back to activity.
 Foot and ankle specialists Dr. Salma Aziz, Dr. Petrina Yokay, and Dr. Jessica Arneson provide patients with a nurturing female surgeon group offering the very best in patient care and follow-up.
-Since 2001, Foot & Ankle Specialty Group has been a staple of the Rancho Santa Margarita and Newport Beach area.
+Since 2001, Dr. Salma Aziz, Foot and Ankle Speciality Group Inc. has been a staple of the Rancho Santa Margarita and Newport Beach area.
 If you’re suffering from ankle instability, it’s time to feel better.
 Contact us today to learn how we can help.

 Schedule a consultation media